Yunukas/Food-Friend/PRD.md

 **Timeline:** 1 hour hackathon project

 ### 1.1 Product Overview
-Food-Friend is a social food preference matching application that helps groups of people discover their best matches based on food preferences and dietary choices.
+Food Friend is a social food preference matching application that helps groups of people discover their best matches based on food preferences and dietary choices.
 Using local AI-powered matching algorithms via llama.cpp, the platform analyzes user food preferences to suggest compatible friends for dining experiences, meal sharing, and food-related social activities.

 ### 1.2 Business Objectives
 - Connect people with similar food preferences and dietary habits